Nestled in the heart of Norwood, this early 20th-century industrial building was thoughtfully transformed into the new headquarters for AURUS Inc.

 Program Zoning & Material Strategy

-In the new proposed layout, the building is organized into three distinct functional zones:
+The proposed layout organizes the building into three clearly defined functional zones:

 New Proposed Layout of Headquarters